DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - **Change Control**: the process of controlling specific changes that need to take place during the life cycle of a system, serving to document the necessary change-related activities
             - where change management is the project manager’s responsibility for the overarching process, change control is what devs do to ensure the software or environment doesn’t break when changed
             - change control is basically the process used by devs to re-create a situation encountered by a user and analyze the appropriate changes; it provides a framework where multiple devs can create and test a solution prior to rolling it out into a prod environment
+            - The change control process is responsible for providing an organized framework within which multiple developers can create and test a solution prior to rolling it out in a production environment.
-        - **Release Control**: once changes are finalized, they must be approved for release through the release control procedure
+        - **Release Control**: once changes are finalized, they must be approved for release through the release control procedure.
+Release control manages the deployment of code into production.
 - 8.1.5 Integrated Product Team (IPT)
     - **Integrated Product Team (IPT)**:Introduced by the DoD as an approach to bring together multifunctional teams with a single goal of delivering a product or developing a process or policy, and fostering parallel, rather than sequential, decisions
     - Essentially, IPT is used to ensure that all aspects of a product, process, or policy are considered during the development process